POZAlabs/ComMU/index.md

   <source src="./assets/audio_samples/track_role/cinematic_trackrole/cinematic_romantic.mp3" type="audio/mpeg">
 </audio>

-The following is music that randomly combines the samples generated in stage1 while maintaining only the track-role of the samples.
+The following is music that randomly combines the 5 samples generated in stage1 while maintaining only the track-role of the samples.
-Although there is a difference from the music combined by the composer, it sounds harmonious because the code progression between the samples is consistent.
+Although there is a difference from the music combined by the composer above, it sounds harmonious because the chord progression between the samples is consistent.
 <audio controls style="width: 600px;">
   <source src="./assets/audio_samples/track_role/cinematic_trackrole/cinematic_random.mp3" type="audio/mpeg">
 </audio>